In 1996, Madsen's celebrated fifty years in business. The image below was on the cover of our golden anniversary issue.

 Sea Forest's owner, Jerry Lewis, was known for taking on large and difficult jobs.
 Jerry and his crew developed special equipment and techniques for falling big trees in critical areas.
 Jerry has since retired, but when he was active, there were many years when he was Madsen's largest customer.

 Pictured above is Mark Winningham falling a big fir on Port Blakely ground near Forks, Washington.
 In the photo, he is running a Stihl 066 fitted with a 36" Oregon bar and chain.
 Mark's crew refer to him as "The Hammer" because of his pedal-to-the-metal approach.
-Mark is always looking for an edge and believes good tool are the secret to "hammer down" productivity.
+Mark is always looking for an edge and believes good tools are the secret to "hammer down" productivity.
 Mark says, "I expect a 110% - from my crew, my tools, and my suppliers.
 That's why I deal with Madsen's."

 This is a photo of Paul Custis falling a seven and a half foot Douglas Fir on Campbell Group ground near Riffe Lake in Washington State.
 In the photo, he is running a Husqvarna 395 fitted with a 42" Windsor bar and Oregon saw chain.
 The photo was taken by Ross Hojem, Paul's partner at the time.